Aviral1701/Curvy/README.md

-#Curvy
+#EnCurvy

-Curvy is a mutiplayer game, in which each player has to control a curve and avoid colliding with other players or the boundary.
+EnCurvy is a mutiplayer game, in which each player has to control a curve and avoid colliding with other players or the boundary.

 You can play it at [link](https://aviral1701.github.io/EnCurvy/)